macrotex/debian-package-docker/README.md

 non-empty string to run lintian at the end of the package build.
 Any lintian warnings will result in failure.

-* `OUTPUT_DIRECTORY`: [OPTIONAL] Normally the image deletes the build results after the build is finished, but if you want to keep the package artifacts after build, set `OUTPUT_DIRECTORY` to the directory path where the package build results should be copied.

 * `DPUT_CF`: [OPTIONAL] The path to the `dput` configuration file.
 This path will be passed to `dput` as `-c $DPUT_CF`.
 If `DPUT_CF` is not defined the `dput` step will be skipped.